ndebruin/PXE-boot/mirror-format.md

 Download the Live ISO, and mount it.
 Inside the `casper/` directory you will find the `initrd` and `vmlinuz` files.
 Make a copy of the ISO and rename it `ubuntu.iso`.

-Copy `initd`, `vmlinuz`, and `ubuntu.iso to the base of the designated mirror path.
+Copy `initd`, `vmlinuz`, and `ubuntu.iso` to the base of the designated mirror path.

 ## **`install/windows.ipxe`:**
 You will need `wimboot` to be able to boot Windows. `wimboot` can be found [here](https://github.com/ipxe/wimboot/releases/latest/download/wimboot), and will need to be placed at the base of the designated mirror path.

 For each version of Windows you want, EX; Server 2019 and Windows 10, make a folder inline with the naming scheme in the base of the designated mirror path. `Server 2019 -> S2019 | Windows 10 -> W10`.

-I will not cover where to aquire Windows or Windows Server ISOs, this assumes you have them.
+I will not cover where to acquire Windows or Windows Server ISOs, this assumes you have them.

 Mount the ISO for the wanted version, and copy all contents of the ISO into the directory for the version.